Calvin Bassey: Fulham

 On 28 July 2023, Bassey joined Premier League club Fulham on a four-year deal.
 Fulham paid Ajax a transfer fee of €21 million.

-On 24 February 2024, Bassey scored his first goal for Fulham, the first of his three goals for the club, in a Premier League game against Manchester United in a 2–1 away win.
-That being his 20th appearance for the club.
-Bassey finished the Premier League season with 29 appearances.
+On 24 February 2024, Bassey scored his first goal for Fulham in a 2–1 away win against Manchester United, their first victory at Old Trafford since 2003.

 International career

 Born in Italy, Bassey was eligible to play for Italy, Nigeria or England at international level.

 In 2021, Bassey committed his international future to Nigeria when he accepted a call-up for their 2022 FIFA World Cup Qualifiers.
 He debuted with Nigeria in a 0–0 2022 FIFA World Cup qualification tie with Ghana on 25 March 2022.

+On 9 September 2025, he scored his first international goal in a 1–1 away draw against South Africa during the 2026 FIFA World Cup qualification.

 Personal life

 Bassey was born in Italy to Nigerian parents, but moved to England as a child.
 He grew up in Newham.